To download a pdf version of our privacy notice click here.

 INFORMATION WE COLLECT

-The information we collect, use, store and transfer depends on whether you have requested us to sign you up to our newsletter or whether you are just browsing our website.
+The information we collect, use, store and transfer depends on whether you have signed you up to our newsletter or whether you are just browsing our website.

 The data we collect can be grouped together as follows: